Nazi Lowriders: History

-Organization and members
+Organization and membership

 In prison, the Nazi Lowriders have a three-tier hierarchy system consisting of senior members, junior members, and kids.
 The seniors typically lead the gang.
 For senior status, gang members must have been active for at least five years and been elected by at least three other senior members.
 Below them are juniors, who cannot themselves induct new members but can attempt to recruit potentials.
 Kids usually come from gangs like Public Enemy No.1, and the senior member who inducts them becomes their mentor.
 On the streets, the organization structure is not so clear, and appears to be more loosely connected.

+Nazi Lowriders members are typically aged in their teens and early 20s.

 Gang members may have tattoos and other body art depicting swastikas and SS sigrunes, although members are not necessarily required to bear them.
 A tattoo of the letters NLR (the acronym for "Nazi Lowriders") commonly appears on members' stomachs, backs or necks.
 Other popular tattoos include "Nazi Low Riders" written in Old English script or the runic alphabet.
 The logo of the NLR is a skeletal eagle holding a Nazi swastika, with the letters of the group based on the Reichsadler symbol.

 According to the SPLC, "Despite the NLR's avowed racism, Latino last names and Latino wives and girlfriends are OK, but, experts say, members are supposed to be at least half Caucasian.".
 In fact, much of the NLR's upper echelon is composed of Hispanics.
-Due to their extreme underground ties with other hardcore, racial organizations (such as Combat 18 Blood and Honour), experts say, "you must be at least half white blood but no black blood", meaning accepted Latino members must be only of Spanish descent, or be at least half Caucasian.
+Due to their extreme underground ties with other hardcore, racial organizations (such as Combat 18 or Blood and Honour), experts say, "you must be at least half white blood but no black blood", meaning accepted Latino members must be only of Spanish descent, or be at least half Caucasian.
 All must show loyalty to the white race and subscribe to an ideology of hatred, especially against blacks and "race traitors".

+The gang took its name from the phrase "lowrider", which is associated with Hispanic gangs, as an "act of one-upmanship".

+Methamphetamine abuse is common among members of the group.

+Ideology

+While the Nazi Lowriders are primarily an organized crime entity, the gang's white power ideology is central to its identity.
+According to the Anti-Defamation League, the gang "champions its whiteness especially when recruiting members from skinhead gangs and among new inmates, but it is primarily driven by criminal profit".
+The NLR's racist ideology has been the motivation for numerous violent crimes carried out by the gang.